 Colorado was the resident commissioner from Puerto Rico and was a Democrat.
 He served from 1991 to 1992.

-Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Colorado can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Colorado can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 - H.R.
 5435 (102nd): Puerto Rico Medicaid Improvement Act of 1992

 - H.R.
 5030 (102nd): To establish an alternative penalty for operation of certain vessels in the …

 Most legislation has no activity after being introduced.

 The information on this page is originally sourced from a variety of materials, including: